Into-The-Rough/itr-nvse/FEATURES.md

 - NoWeaponSearch - disable weapon search for specific actors (per-actor)
 - NPCAntidoteUse - NPCs use antidotes when poisoned in combat (configurable cooldown)
 - NPCDoctorsBagUse - NPCs use doctor's bags when crippled in combat (configurable cooldown)
+- DoorPinchFix - temporarily disable non-load door collision after an open/close so actors aren't pinched
+- CompanionNoBlock - stop the player and current companion from physically blocking each other
 - ELMO - convert quest objectives and reputation popups to corner messages
 - MessageBoxQuickClose - quick close message boxes with Enter/Space
 - OwnerNameInfo - show item owner on crosshair prompt